Reusability and Transferability of Macro Actions for Reinforcement Learning: Introduction

 \section{Introduction}

-Reinforcement learning (RL)~\citep{sutton1998introduction} has been shown to demonstrate super-human performance on a variety of environments and tasks~\citep{moriarty1999evolutionary,mnih2013playing,mnih2015human, mnih2016asynchronous,salimans2017evolution,schulman2017proximal,such2017deep}.
+Reinforcement learning (RL)~\cite{sutton1998introduction} has been shown to demonstrate super-human performance on a variety of environments and tasks~\cite{moriarty1999evolutionary,mnih2013playing,mnih2015human,mnih2016asynchronous,salimans2017evolution,schulman2017proximal,such2017deep}.
 In conventional methods, agents are restricted to make decisions at each timestep.
-However, the rewards in RL training are intrinsically biased toward short-term goals due to discounting.
-Such situation are further exacerbated by the greedy nature of the agents which simply follow the policy and/or value functions.
-Therefore, researchers in the past years have propose a few techniques to generate macro actions~\citep{durugkar2016deep,xu2019macro,Heecheol2019MacroAR}.
-A macro action (or simply ``\textit{a macro}'') is defined as an open-loop~\citep{distefano2012feedback} policy composed of a finite sequence of primitive actions.
+However, the policies of RL agents intrinsically favor short-term goals due to reward discounting.
+Such situation is further exacerbated by the greedy nature of the agents which simply follow the policy and/or value functions.
+Therefore, researchers in the past years have proposed a few techniques to generate macro actions~\cite{durugkar2016deep,xu2019macro,Heecheol2019MacroAR}.
+A macro action (or simply ``\textit{a macro}'') is defined as an open-loop~\cite{distefano2012feedback} policy composed of a finite sequence of primitive actions.
 Once a macro is chosen, the actions will be taken by the agent without any further decision making process.
-Unfortunately, little attention has been paid to investigate the essential effects and the associated properties that are important for good macro actions in RL.
+Unfortunately, little attention has been paid to investigate the essential effects and the associated properties important for good macros in RL.